 Note: Overlapping governments are those that coincide, at least in part, with geographic boundaries of the Town.
 This schedule estimates the portion of the outstanding debt of those overlapping governments that is borne by the property taxpayers of the Town of Haddam, Connecticut.
 This process recognizes that, when considering the government's ability to issue and repay long-term debt, the entire debt burden borne by the property taxpayers should be taken into account.
 However, this does not imply that every taxpayer is a resident, and therefore responsible for repaying the debt, of each overlapping government.

-Schedule of Debt Limitation Connecticut General Statutes, Section 7-374 (b) For the Year Ended June 30, 2022 (Unaudited)
+Schedule of Debt Limitation Connecticut General Statutes, Section 7-374 (b) As of and for the year ended June 30, 2023 (Unaudited)

 Tax Base: